Thsuva/MiRo-Project12a/README.md

 #### Happy state

-Here's a demo for the happy state (in this video it's simulated the fullfillment of its goal: the reaching of the blue ball): MiRo behaves happily for 30 seconds and reacts to touch stimuli.
+Here's a demo for the happy state (in this video it's simulated the fullfillment of the goal): MiRo behaves happily for 30 seconds and reacts to touch stimuli.
 The behaviour of MiRo is shown below, while [here](https://unigeit-my.sharepoint.com/:v:/g/personal/s3947407_studenti_unige_it/EQMeZvnLBx9OluR2AFkJLnYBAy0914OEhMV20R6UC7Ny_g?e=WnhXjn) you can see what is going on in the terminal.

 [![](https://github.com/Thsuva/MiRo-Project12a/blob/state_machine/docs/MiRo_happy.png)](https://unigeit-my.sharepoint.com/:v:/g/personal/s3947407_studenti_unige_it/ESkJzJxdhqROq0a3JLB8qZ8Bw03ZDNqTLj3ChaNlXdOLrw?e=xmkb9y)

 #### Failure state

-Here's a demo for the failure state: MiRo behaves sadly for 15 seconds.
+Here's a demo for the failure state: MiRo, after failing to understand the command, behaves sadly for 15 seconds.
 The behaviour of MiRo is shown below, while [here](https://unigeit-my.sharepoint.com/:v:/g/personal/s3947407_studenti_unige_it/ERFIsZhbV3RBkqEenLSmBmQBOJXQS6WQeMMWzCbNfcP9Sw?e=ETsVVp) you can see what is going on in the terminal.

 [![](https://github.com/Thsuva/MiRo-Project12a/blob/state_machine/docs/MiRo_sad.png)](https://unigeit-my.sharepoint.com/:v:/g/personal/s3947407_studenti_unige_it/ET7sVmuhv5JAlO0pEUt8FDcBmhItLRQtnhiZq7-rXuLdyA?e=jLgAcA)